hadilq/molecule-sample-app/README.md

 ![Record](doc/record.gif)

-Before this, we separate the logic of composable functions by using state hoisting, where you can find more details in [Jetpack Compose basics](https://developer.android.com/codelabs/jetpack-compose-basics).
+Before this, we separated the logic of composable functions by using state hoisting, where you can find more details in [Jetpack Compose basics](https://developer.android.com/codelabs/jetpack-compose-basics).
-The tree of the views will look like this.
+The tree of the views was looking like this.

 ![View Tree](doc/view-tree.svg)